-Gayest & Greatest 2022 Community Part II
+Gayest & Greatest 2022 Community Part I

 Landon Richie looks ahead to a brutal legislative session in Austin.